TheZoeo/TheZoeo/README.md

 - 💞️ I’m looking to collaborate on BigQuery projects
 - 📫 How to reach me ...
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: Former roller derby queen, can take a lickin' and keep on tickin'

 <!---
 TheZoeo/TheZoeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.